mik-laj/discovery-api/gen_data/release_notes_md/resource_manager_docs_release_notes.md

 The [ domain restriction ](https://cloud.google.com/resource-
-manager/docs/organization-policy/restricting-domains) constraint can be used to restrict the set of identities that can be used in Cloud Identity and Access Management policies.
+manager/docs/organization-policy/restricting-domains) constraint can be used to restrict the set of identities that can be used in Identity and Access Management policies.

 ##  March 12, 2018